sigmaai/self-driving-golf-cart/README.md

 1. Deep learning steering prediction
 2. Semantic segmentation
 3. Driver by wire system (DBW)
+4. Object detection
+5. Traffic light detection
+6. Lane Detection
-4. System management
+7. System management
-5. Path planning
+8. Path planning
-6. Engineering
+9. Engineering

-Localization and other features coming soon...
+Localization and some other features coming soon...

 ## Running the code
 1. Please download/clone the repository.
 2. Make sure that you have all the [dependencies](./requirements.txt) installed.

-To run the autonomous software, do
+3. To run the autonomous software, change your directory to the project directory

-`python3 drive.py`.
+4. `./drive`.

 (Please use python3 instead of python2, because the ML models are saved in the python3 formate)

 ## Steering
-The software behind the steering system is largly inspired by work done by [Nvidia](https://arxiv.org/pdf/1604.07316.pdf).
-The hardware system is custom designed in house.
+The algorithm behind the steering system is inspired by work done by [Nvidia](https://arxiv.org/pdf/1604.07316.pdf).
+We developed our own convolutional neural network to predict the steering angle based on images captured by the front camera.
+The hardware system is custom designed in-house.
 Here is a video demo.

 [![IMAGE ALT TEXT HERE](https://i.ytimg.com/vi/4bZ40W4BGoE/hqdefault.jpg)](https://www.youtube.com/watch?v=CcUXtViFQeU&t=5s)